-Management issues Objectives / Targets Actions 4 Performance measure Priority Impacts on adjoining residents adjoining tional sportsgrounds considers the needs Consider noise impacts and mitigation strategies such as limiting activity type, activity conduct and use hours in sportsground planning, design and use programming Levels of sporting use and noise im- pacts appropriate to the individual sportsground and tier of provision 0 Feedback from residents and busi- nesses Where possible provide suitable off street vehicle parking at sportsgrounds Off street parking provided Н Provide parking and end of trip facilities for active transport at sports- grounds Reduced vehicle movements and impact on residents М Work with Council's Planning department to identify sustainable transport opportunities through developer or council contribution to assist to move community to and from places without car dependence Surveys undertaken by community on transportation usage and con- nections 0 Impacts on adjoining natural areas Ensure that natural areas adjoining sportsgrounds are protected, espe- cially when threatened species and endangered ecological communities are Enforce appropriate management practices at the interface between bush- land and turf sports facilities, such as planting of native plants, physical barriers such as retaining walls and logs, mowing zones and regimes, use of fertiliser, stormwater management, and minimising pedestrian access Reduced fringe effects and impacts into adjoining natural areas 0 present points into surrounding bushland.
-Minimised reactive maintenance through active sportsground man- agement measures
+Management issues Objectives / Targets Actions 4 Performance measure Priority Impacts on adjoining residents adjoining tional sportsgrounds considers the needs of adjacent residents, natural areas and businesses, and mitigates impacts from crowds, vehicle movements and noise as- Consider noise impacts and mitigation strategies such as limiting activity type, activity conduct and use hours in sportsground planning, design and use programming Levels of sporting use and noise impacts appropriate to the individual sportsground and tier of provision 0 Feedback from residents and businesses sociated with peak use and events when designing and locating sportsground facilities.
+Where possible provide suitable off street vehicle parking at sportsgrounds Off street parking provided Н Provide parking and end of trip facilities for active transport at sports-grounds Reduced vehicle movements and impact on residents М Work with Council's Planning department to identify sustainable transport opportunities through developer or council contribution to assist to move community to and from places without car dependence Surveys undertaken by community on transportation usage and connections 0 Impacts on adjoining natural areas Ensure that natural areas adjoining sportsgrounds are protected, especially when threatened species and endangered ecological communities are Enforce appropriate management practices at the interface between bush- land and turf sports facilities, such as planting of native plants, physical barriers such as retaining walls and logs, mowing zones and regimes, use of fertiliser, stormwater management, and minimising pedestrian access Reduced fringe effects and impacts into adjoining natural areas 0 present points into surrounding bushland.
+Minimised reactive maintenance through active sportsground management measures

-Management issues Objectives / Targets Actions 4 Performance measure Priority Sportsground capacity Ensure the design of all sportsgrounds and facilities are fit for purpose, resil- ient for long term usage under changing conditions, and specific to the levels of sport and active recreation activity they are providing for Design all new playing field areas to meet recommended dimensions and surface standards designated by the relevant State sporting organisation and appropriate to the desired level of use of the individual facility Outdoor sporting areas are de- signed and maintained to meet standards for competition 0 Maximise the use of sportsgrounds with- in their capacity to accommodate use Ensure uncontrolled public use does not damage playing surfaces.
+Management issues Objectives / Targets Actions 4 Performance measure Priority Sportsground capacity Ensure the design of all sportsgrounds and facilities are fit for purpose, resilient for long term usage under changing conditions, and specific to the levels of sport and active recreation activity they are providing for Design all new playing field areas to meet recommended dimensions and surface standards designated by the relevant State sporting organisation and appropriate to the desired level of use of the individual facility Outdoor sporting areas are designed and maintained to meet standards for competition 0 Maximise the use of sportsgrounds with- in their capacity to accommodate use Ensure uncontrolled public use does not damage playing surfaces.
 Minimal wear impact on playing surfaces from informal use.
 0 with minimal degradation.
-Ensure that equipment used by personal training groups, such as ropes, does not damage sportsground surfaces.
-Council inspections Community feedback Review of permit/licence conditions 0 Informal use of sports- grounds Provide sport and recreation facilities for the whole community through a balance between the provision of structured and unstructured opportunities Provide additional and complementary opportunities the sporting function of sportsgrounds, in accordance with the sportsground category and consistent with public enjoyment of the sports- ground Plan and design sportsgrounds to include areas for informal public active recreation including public use of fields or courts when they are not being used by organised sport All sportsgrounds planning to con- sider multi-user and community use for active recreation outcomes 0 Where appropriate, ensure sporting facilities are available for public use outside of allocated structured sport use Sporting and recreation user satis- faction 0 Where appropriate investigate ways to improve daytime use of sports- grounds by encouraging local schools to use Council managed lands and provide reciprocal access to school facilities for sporting groups.
-New agreements established for co use of existing facilities 0 Explore opportunities for complementary recreation facilities in sports- grounds, such as shade structures, picnic and barbecue facilities, skate facilities, playgrounds, outdoor exercise equipment and circuit paths.
+Ensure that equipment used by personal training groups, such as ropes, Council inspections 0 does not damage sportsground surfaces.
+Community feedback Review of permit/licence conditions Informal use of sports- grounds Provide sport and recreation facilities for the whole community through a balance between the provision of structured and unstructured opportunities Provide additional and complementary opportunities the sporting function of sportsgrounds, in accordance with the sportsground category and consistent with public enjoyment of the sportsground Plan and design sportsgrounds to include areas for informal public active recreation including public use of fields or courts when they are not being used by organised sport All sportsgrounds planning to consider multi-user and community use for active recreation outcomes 0 Where appropriate, ensure sporting facilities are available for public use outside of allocated structured sport use Sporting and recreation user satis- faction 0 Where appropriate investigate ways to improve daytime use of sports-grounds by encouraging local schools to use Council managed lands and provide reciprocal access to school facilities for sporting groups.
+New agreements established for co use of existing facilities 0 Explore opportunities for complementary recreation facilities in sports-grounds, such as shade structures, picnic and barbecue facilities, skate facilities, playgrounds, outdoor exercise equipment and circuit paths.
 Non-sports facilities/ infrastructure complies with Australian Standards and Council guidelines 0